christianagu/christianagu/README.md

 ## Somewhat of a programmer, more so a learner.

-- Programming Languages: C++, JavaScript, Python
+- Programming Languages: C++/C, JavaScript, Python
-- 🌱 THERE YOU GOOOO
+- 🌱 THERE YOU GOOOO (not me)